 What is the difference between the global (90°N-S) and full (60°N-S) coverage for IMERG?

-Compared to previous versions, Version 06 IMERG introduces additional coverage at the high latitudes for the precipitation fields in all Runs -- Early, Late, and Final.
+Compared to previous versions, Version 07 IMERG introduces additional coverage at the high latitudes for the precipitation fields in all Runs -- Early, Late, and Final.
 IMERG continues to use a merged geosynchronous infrared brightness temperature analysis to provide IR-based precipitation estimates.
-The requisite analysis (provided by NOAA/NWS/Climate Prediction Center) covers the latitude band 60°N-S, so a "full" IMERG analysis is possible there.
-At higher latitudes (in both hemispheres) IR-based estimates cannot be included, so the coverage in the complete precipitation fields is "partial" -- limited to gridboxes for which there is no snow/ice on the surface.
-Some of the other data fields, specifically the merged microwave estimates and the precipitation phase, are provided for the entire globe.
+The requisite analysis (provided by NOAA/NWS/Climate Prediction Center) covers the latitude band 60°N-S, so all inputs are available for IMERG analysis there.
+At higher latitudes (in both hemispheres) IR-based estimates cannot be included, so the coverage in the complete precipitation fields is based only on the microwave data (and gauge in the Final Monthly).
+This differs from Version 06, which limited the microwave coverage to gridboxes for which there is no snow/ice on the surface, and previous versions, which entirely excluded microwave data outside the band 60°N-S.